 Over thirty years the club has grown through the grit and heart of a select few people.
 The club has an excellent reputation in the area (eg. Darebin club of the year 2017) and grown fast over the last five years to now have over 250 juniors girls and boys as well as two senior teams, an AAA team and for the first time in 2021 a Masters team.

 The last year or two of growth, however, has illustrated some quality-control issues.
 We have not been able to be as close to our community (and visa-versa) as we would like and our senior men’s team is not in a high-enough league.
 We need to make strategic decisions about where to go next, and to do it in a controlled fashion.
 We are also focusing heavily on female participation not just at playing level but in all aspects of the club.

 We are not wealthy, but there is some money in the bank that has been saved up over the years.
 We can now invest some of that money back into the club’s sustained growth.

 We are the benchmark all inclusive community club in the Northern Suburbs.
-We have been recognised by State Government, Local Council and Football Federation Victoria for our community involvement.
-In 2019 we will have been in existence for 33 years.
+We have been recognised by State Government, Local Council and Football Victoria for our community involvement.
+In 2021 we will have been in existence for 35 years.

 We are an ambitious, competitive community club.

 President – 0497 001 502

 Secretary - 0457 700 002